thiom/tiralab/docs/specification_doc.md

 I've never looked into implementation of regex engines before, but I have written an interpreter for a programming language recently, so I'm very familiar with regular expressions in the context of theory of computation and compiler/interpreter design (used in the scanning phase).
 My initial instict would be to take similar approach to this one and follow a common convention for writing interpeters.
 That is, there will be a scanner (or lexer) that will read input as characters one by one and split it into tokens.
-These tokens will then be passed to the parser which will try to understand some syntactical structures from the input and construct a graph (usually AST, but here DFA or NFA probably).
+These tokens will then be passed to the parser which will try to understand some syntactical structures from the input and construct an AST.
+After that, the AST will be coverted to NFA and the NFA will be converted into DFA.
+This conversion is based on a technique described in a book called "Introduction to the theory of computation, third edition" by Michael Sipser (pages 54 - 58).
 Finally, the graph will be used for trying to see if the language (described by the regex) will recognize the input strings.

-As for data structures, at least graphs will be used, probably stacks, arrays and some basic data structures as well.
+As for data structures, at least graphs, queues, hash tables, hash sets and some basic data structures will be used.
-The graph will be explored with some searching algorithms, possibly DFS.
-I'm not quite sure yet about how exactly I'm going to implement this so it's difficult to give more details at this point.
-I might change my approach completely if I come up with some smarter way to make this work.
-This first week was very busy for me and I didn't have too much time to look into this project yet.
 I would expect the runtime to be around O(n), n being the length of the string to be matched.
+The more detailed implementation of the program will be described in the implementation document.

 ## Languages